 Over time, they have expanded and refined their component statuses.
 They also started showing historical data right on their status page.
 As you can see in their newest and most detailed status page format, it shows the following service component statuses:

 - GitHub Packages

 They also moved their status page to a dedicated domain, githubstatus.com, which follows a best practice we recommend to anyone who hosts a status page.
 All of this additional transparency, details, and historical data is a commendable effort to relay the most up-to-date information about the status of all GitHub systems.
 More providers of critical cloud infrastructure should emulate what GitHub has done.
 Your status page is useless if you don’t use it.

 What can we conclude from all of this data?
-Objectively, we can conclude that GitHub has published to their status page more frequently in the two years after their acquisition announcement.
+Objectively, we can conclude that GitHub has published their status page more frequently in the two years after their acquisition announcement.
 They have posted more incidents of disruption and downtime.
 Those incidents have been longer in duration.
 According to the data they provided, GitHub has been down more since the acquisition by Microsoft.

-But that could be all a part of coordinated effort to be more transparent about their service status, an effort that should be applauded.
+But that could be all a part of a coordinated effort to be more transparent about their service status, an effort that should be applauded.

 Our goal at StatusGator is not to shame anyone for disruptions and outages.
 Everyone experiences unexpected downtime.
 We simply strive to make status page data available and accessible in more useful ways.
 From Slack and Microsoft Teams, to webhooks, an API, and more.
 StatusGator aggregates status page data and empowers you to keep your team informed.